Aliases for FBXO6 Gene

 This gene encodes a member of the F-box protein family which is characterized by an approximately 40 amino acid motif, the F-box.
 The F-box proteins constitute one of the four subunits of the ubiquitin protein ligase complex called SCFs (SKP1-cullin-F-box), which function in phosphorylation-dependent ubiquitination.
 The F-box proteins are divided into 3 classes: Fbws containing WD-40 domains, Fbls containing leucine-rich repeats, and Fbxs containing either different protein-protein interaction modules or no recognizable motifs.
 The protein encoded by this gene belongs to the Fbxs class, and its C-terminal region is highly similar to that of rat NFB42 (neural F Box 42 kDa) which may be involved in the control of the cell cycle. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FBXO6 Gene

 FBXO6 (F-Box Protein 6) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Chaperonin-mediated protein folding.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Protein processing in endoplasmic reticulum.
 Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity.
 An important paralog of this gene is FBXO2.